m3-julius/demomom/README.txt

-NOTE: This guide assume you are testing on Windows environment.
+NOTE: This guide assume you are using Windows environment.

 MYSQL INSTALLATION
 ------------------